owengombas/RakkitExamples/README.md

 # What?
 **Okay then, this is related to my [previous article about Rakkit](https://dev.to/owen/rakkit-create-your-graphql-and-rest-apis-with-typescript-and-decorators-cnj).
 So I'll advise you to go take a look around 😊.**
-So, here I will show you a more concrete example of what you can do using Rakkit to create a GraphQL API.
-We will take a very simple example, with a user management system.
+So, here I will show you a more concrete example of what you can do using Rakkit to create a GraphQL API with a user management system.

 # But first: the installation of Rakkit 💾
-So there are few depencies that we must install to continue:
+So there are few dependencies that we must install to continue:
-> Here, I would use `apollo-server` but it is also possible to use `apollo-server-koa` if you use Rakkit for REST and GraphQL which allows you to link contexts.
+> Here, I would use `apollo-server` but it's also possible to install `apollo-server-koa` if you use Rakkit for REST and GraphQL which allows you to link contexts.

-Just run this commands to install to install the required dependencies:
+Just run this command to install the required dependencies:
 ```sh
 npm i rakkit graphql @types/graphql apollo-server reflect-metadata
 ```
 > reflect-metadata allows us to use the decorators with TypeScript

-Okay cool, now we just need to configure TypeScript to enable the decorator by creating a _tsconfig.json_ file at the root of the project, containing this:
+Okay cool, now we just need to configure TypeScript to enable the decorators by creating a _tsconfig.json_ file at the root of the project, containing this:
 ```json
 {
   "compileOptions": {